Michael Rossmann: Awards and honors

 Among other honors, Michael Rossmann was elected Fellow of the American Academy of Arts and Sciences in 1978, Member of the National Academy of Sciences in 1984, Foreign Member of the Royal Society of London in 1996, and Fellow of the American Association for the Advancement of Science in 1999.

 In 1990, he was awarded Louisa Gross Horwitz Prize from Columbia University.
 He was awarded honorary doctorates by Uppsala University, Sweden (1983); the University of Strasbourg, France; Vrije Universiteit Brussel, Belgium; University of Glasgow, Scotland; University of York, England; Institut Armand-Frappier, University of Québec, Canada.
-He was awarded the Gregori Aminoff Prize in 1994 and the Paul Ehrlich and Ludwig Darmstaedter Prize in 2001.
+He was awarded the Gregori Aminoff Prize in 1994, the Ewald Prize in 1996, and the Paul Ehrlich and Ludwig Darmstaedter Prize in 2001.

 His own employer awarded him with the Purdue University Medal of Honor in 1995.

 In 2016, he was awarded the Raymond and Beverly Sackler International Prize in Biophysics for pioneering contributions to high-resolution diffraction analysis of atomic structures of proteins and viruses.